 Payroll Process in Saudi Arabia (KSA)

 Managing an organization’s payroll for all of its employees takes a lot of time and effort.
-Entrust the intricate payroll activities like GOSI contribution, Wages Protection System (WPS), Mudad Platform, statutory leaves, End of Service Gratuity and much more to the established and trusted solutions provider.
+Entrust the intricate payroll activities like GOSI contribution, Wage Protection System (WPS), Mudad Platform, statutory leaves, End of Service Gratuity and much more to the established and trusted solutions provider.
 Employing HLB HAMT, one of the leading payroll outsourcing firms, to precisely monitor your payroll process will ensure that everything runs well.

 For more than 20 years, HLB HAMT has served clients throughout the GCC, the Middle East, and Africa.
 HLB HAMT has a long history of servicing clients in a variety of sectors.
 We combine our extensive experience with cutting-edge technology to offer you payroll services that are both reasonable and simple to understand.
 Our experts are based regionally and are familiar with all aspects of payroll processing for clients all around the world.